siddhu33/NumericalDerivative/README.md

 ### Compute the numerical derivative of a single-variate function in python to a set number of levels.
 Uses local difference method.

+### Yes I know mpmath exists, this is for my own learning

 ## Instructions

 ```